Synagogues increase security for High Holy Days

 Even before the holidays, some synagogues have begun having active shooter drills for the children in their congregation.

 The celebration of Rosh Hashanah, the Jewish New Year, takes place from sunset on Sunday to nightfall on Tuesday.
-Judaism’s high holidays continue with Yom Kippur, the Day of Atonement, from Oct.
+Judaism’s High Holy Days continue with Yom Kippur, the Day of Atonement, from Oct.
 8 into the following evening.

-Nassau County Police Commissioner Patrick Ryder said he knows of no credible threat at this time inthe county or anywhere in the state.
+Nassau County Police Commissioner Patrick Ryder said he knew of no credible threat at this time in the county or anywhere in the state.
+Both Nassau and Suffolk police say they will increase their presence around synagogues over the holidays.

 Rabbi Art Vernon of Shaaray Shalom synagogue in West Hempstead said his synagogue was one of 17 in Nassau that received Homeland Security grants to increase security.